SweetGithubName/php-json-rpc/README.md

 ## Features

 * Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification)
-* Fully unit-tested (100% code coverage)
+* 100% unit-test coverage
-* Lightweight and flexible; works even when CURL is not installed
+* Customizable:
-* Customizable
+  * You can make JSON-RPC requests over HTTP or SSH, or locally through PHP
   * You can choose your own system for interpreting the JSON-RPC method strings
-  * You can make JSON-RPC requests over HTTP or SSH, or locally through PHP
+* Lightweight and flexible; works even when CURL is not installed

 ## Requirements